 So I saved.

-I saved all the money I could so I could once again get that feeling of utter thrill, of bravery, of challenge, of strength.
-I wanted to feel the fear of things not going to plan, of needing to be vulnerable and of being independent.
+I saved all the money I could, so I could once again get that feeling of utter thrill, of bravery, of a challenge, of strength.
+I wanted to feel the fear of things not going to plan, of needing to be vulnerable, and of being independent.
 Travel is the only thing that forces you to feel all of this.
 Travelling teaches you more than all your schooling combined.
 It is everything your parents dream for you.
 It offers you the opportunity to find closure whether you settle back where you started or in a place you stumbled across.
 Until you have explored this vast planet, how do you know you’re not meant for something or somewhere else?

 I had always envisaged my life would be full of travel with my roots firmly set in New Zealand.
 And then suddenly, four years since I first left New Zealand for my OE, I’ve not looked back.
-My roots are split across two places (London and Auckland) and wherever I land, I am never going to be complete.
-And yet I feel more content with life than ever before.
+My roots are split across two places (London and Auckland), and wherever I land, I am never going to be complete.
+And, yet I feel more content with life than ever before.
 I have finally come to terms with the fact that wherever I settle, I am always going to have the feeling of missing someone or something.
 But doesn’t that make me so lucky?
-Like Winnie The Pooh said, ‘How lucky I am to have something that makes saying goodbye so hard’.
+Like Winnie-the-Pooh said, “How lucky I am to have something that makes saying goodbye so hard”.
 I am reminded of this quote every time I leave London for NZ and vice versa.

 Given how much I have learnt since I embarked on a life of travel, I now make it my goal to visit somewhere new every year.
-Last year I was lucky enough to visit Italy for the first time as well as return to the beautiful Paris – the wonders of living in Europe where new countries are train rides away.
+Last year I was lucky enough to visit Italy for the first time and return to beautiful Paris – the wonders of living in Europe where new countries are train rides away.
 This year I plan to travel up the Pacific Coast Highway in California and potentially visit a tropical location (and escape the often testing England Winters), like Bali or Thailand.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!